December 3, 2000 – July 25, 2015

 How easily your life changes, how easily we became that family you read about, or hear about, or see.Again I ask the same question, How did this happen?
 How did my child get dealt this cruel card?
 Why?
-That’s the cruellest part.
+That’s the cruelest part.
 There is no known reason, no one knows.
 I will live forever for the rest of my days not having that answer.

 I have thought many times since that day, about all the things that Cooper will never get to experience.
 It is hard knowing that your child is slowly dying.
 It hurts just to even type this.
 It is incomprehensible to me that this is happening.
-Cooper completed his schooling years, his first love, going to college, getting his license, his first job, travelling and seeing the world, getting married, having children, buying his first home, becoming a grandparent himself.
+Cooper completed his schooling years, his first love, going to college, getting his license, his first job, traveling and seeing the world, getting married, having children, buying his first home, becoming a grandparent himself.
 Living!
 I wish he could live.
 That is all, it’s that simple.
 I want him to LIVE.

 This diagnosis, unfortunately, is like living with constant fear.
 This consumes me every second, minute, hour, day and months since we were told.

-I started a Facebook page called Cooper’s Journey, to spread the word about DIPG, to allow family and friends to see how Cooper was doing and let people become aware of all Paediatric Cancers, but especially to bring much needed awareness and funding for research into DIPG.
+I started a Facebook page called Cooper’s Journey, to spread the word about DIPG, to allow family and friends to see how Cooper was doing and let people become aware of all Pediatric Cancers, but especially to bring much needed awareness and funding for research into DIPG.
 This is one of my latest posts from Cooper’s Journey Facebook page.
 It has been 1 year 8 months and 6 days since Cooper was diagnosed.

 26th June 1015

 DIPG- Diffuse Intrinsic Pontine Glioma.
-A rare paediatric brain tumour that affects children between the ages of 5-7 years of age, and it’s terminal.
+A rare pediatric brain tumor that affects children between the ages of 5-7 years of age, and it’s terminal.
 No cure has been found in over 30 years.
 They don’t know why it chooses your child over another.
 They don’t know why your child has been dealt this monster.
 They don’t know why?
 Funny thing is.
 I want to know why?
 I wish I knew why?
 WHY?
 I know that until I take my last breath I will never get the answer.
 Why?

 DIPG- Cooper’s life sentence.
 The day that this monster crept into our lives , to destroy our happy family, to destroy our plans for his future, for our future as a family.
 My life sentence surges within a world that will one day be without him, for the rest of my life.